 Fall in the Bay Area is glorious.
-For Bay Area families, autumn means that the days of omnipresent fog becomes a distant memory and the sun-drenched days are filled with a building excitement in the air for every kid’s favorite holiday: Halloween!
+For Bay Area families, autumn means that the days of omnipresent fog become a distant memory and the sun-drenched days are filled with a building excitement in the air for every kid’s favorite holiday: Halloween!
 From neighborhood excursions to harvest festivities to indoor activities when the weather turns sour, we dug up 70 awesome things to do with your kids in San Francisco this fall.
 Now get out there and play!

 photo: Shawn Fernandez